 I wrote an email to the editor of our local weekly newspaper, Isthmus, in mid-June, soon after I received my at-risk notice at the DNR.
-I told Bill Leuders about the situation at the DNR, and my situation in particular and suggested that there might be a story here.
+Many of the local Madison folks will have already seen it.
+I told the editor, Bill Leuders about the situation at the DNR, and my situation in particular and suggested that there might be a story here.
 Bill decided to do a feature article on the loss of expertise in state employment, and the state's growing reliance on outside contractors.
 The writer assigned to the story, Tom Laskin, contacted me in August and asked me if I would be willing to do an interview for the story.
 OK, I said.
 As it turned out, they apparently had a hard time finding folks willing to speak on the record.
 There's been a lot of fear among state workers lately.
 Everyone's afraid of losing their job or being bumped by their co-workers.
-So I guess I can understand why this is true, but at the time I assume there would be many interviews and that my story would be one of many.
+So I guess I can understand why this is true, but at the time I assumed that the they would do many interviews and that my story would be one of many.
 As it turned out, I was the protagonist of the story, which came out on October 9.
-I'm going to include the draft of the story at the end of this zine.
+I'm going to include the draft of the story at the end of this zine (and apologize to Madisonians who've already seen it).
 Tom sent it to me a week before the issue came out, which was really nice of him, I thought.
 I've gotten many, many compliments about the article from former co-workers at the DNR.
 It seems every time I'm out in public around town, at the grocery story, on the street, someone comes up to me and says something nice about the article.
 There was a good picture of me in the article, so people recognized me who might not otherwise have known me.
+The photographer had to keep reminding me that she didn't want a "happy Jeanne" photo, so I had to keep repeating aloud, "I'm pissed, I'm pissed, I'm pissed!"